 “Say yes more” is my life motto.
 It hasn’t always served me well, but it has resulted in cherished and memorable experiences about 99% of the time.
-Even though I had my hesitation about share houses—the rite of passage that falls somewhere on the spectrum between summer camp and family beach house—I had to say yes when asked if I wanted to join in on a summer rental with some friends (and friends of friends).
+Even though I had my hesitation about share houses—the rite of passage that falls somewhere on the spectrum between summer camp and family beach house—I had to say yes when I was asked if I wanted to join in renting a summer house with friends.

 I only knew a few of the residents prior to the start of summer, so planned meet-and-greets and happy-hour drinks for to-be roommates helped.
 I attended most of them—after all, I wanted to know who I was going to share a toothbrush holder with.
 Thankfully, everyone was surprisingly normal, even kind of great.
 Share houses get a bad rep—Jersey Shore come to mind.
 But with the right people and a bit of organization, you can turn a scary summer rental into a summer enclave you’ll look back on fondly.

 It all comes down to what you want out of your warm-weather weekends—and finding the right people to join in on renting a beautiful big house with a pool that would otherwise set you back a full mortgage deposit.
 Before you start browsing Airbnb, here are some things you might want to consider before renting a summer house with friends.

 One of our friends is a five-foot-tall drill sergeant.
 She found the house, managed the booking, scheduled rooms, collected money, shopped for groceries, created group chats, appointed share rides, distributed house rules, booked dinner reservations, organized activities, and handled last-minute cancellations—among much, much more.
 Without her, the house would be total mayhem.
 Appoint your own house manager, or start an organizational committee.
 When a dozen of people are involved, the house needs to be managed like a small company.
 If you don’t have a willing and able captain, abandon ship.

 Write a Rule Book